-The results in Section 4 from the simulation studies for the finite-sample assessment of the performance of the constrained bootstrap and the unconstrained bootstrap are in line with those expected from the theory.
-In extreme settings, such as the beta model with (q, m) = (1000, 4), the constrained bootstrap appears to perform slightly better than the unconstrained bootstrap.
-Furthermore, in all simulation experiments, as q/m diverges, the inferential performance of the constrained bootstrap and the unconstrained bootstrap of the first-order statistics seems to deteriorate more slowly than that of R^ and the signed likelihood root computed from the modified profile likelihood (see also the Supplementary Material).
-As a result, the evidence from the simulation studies indicates that inference from the parametric bootstrap is more resilient to increasing q/m than that of the analytically available higher-order statistics, with the constrained bootstrap being the most accurate in extreme scenarios.
+The results of Section 4 from the extensive simulation studies for the finite-sample assessment of the performance of constrained and unconstrained bootstrap are in par to what is expected from theory.
+In extreme settings, like the beta model with (q, m) = (1000, 4), constrained bootstrap appears to perform slightly better than unconstrained bootstrap.
+Furthermore, in all simulation experiments we carried out and as q/m diverges, the inferential performance from constrained and unconstrained bootstrap of first-order statistics seems to be deteriorating much slower than that of R^ and the signed likelihood root computed from the modified profile likelihood (see also the Supplementary Materials).
+As a result, the evidence from the simulation studies points out that inference from parametric bootstrap is more resilient to increasing q/m than inference from well-used, analytically available higher-order statistics, with constrained bootstrap being the most accurate in extreme scenarios.

-The theoretical developments in this study do not cover situations in which the random variables have discrete support, because the Edgeworth expansion in (3.8) is only valid for models with continuous support.
-The impact of discreteness on the performance of the parametric bootstrap is examined in the Supplementary Material using a binomial matched pairs model.
-In particular, the experimental setup of Section 4 is used for a stratified logistic regression model, where Y{ij} has a Bernoulli distribution with probability $\exp(\lambda_i + \psi x_j)/\{1 + \exp(\lambda_i + \psi x_j)\}$, with $x_j = 1$ for $j \in \{1, \dots, m/2\}$, and $x_j = 0$ for $j \in \{m/2 + 1, ..., m\}$.
-The results in Figures S21-S24 and Tables S3-S11 in the Supplementary Material indicate that the equivalence between the unconstrained bootstrap and the constrained bootstrap of the first-order statistics in continuous models may not hold for discrete settings.
-In those cases, despite the unconstrained bootstrap appearing to deliver a marked inferential improvement to using first-order statistics, the constrained bootstrap, similarly to R^ , is found to perform considerably better for most combinations of q and m.
+The theoretical developments in this paper do not immediately cover situations where the random variables have discrete support, because the Edgeworth expansion in (3.15) can only be valid for models with continuous support.
+The impact of discreteness on the performance of parametric bootstrap is examined in the Supplementary Materials through a binomial matched pairs model.
+In particular, the experimental setup of Section 4 is used for a stratified logistic regression model, where Y{ij} has a Bernoulli distribution with probability $\exp(\lambda_i + \psi x_j)/\{1 + \exp(\lambda_i + \psi x_j)\}$, with $x_j = 1$ for $j \in \{1, \ldots, m/2\}$ and $x_j = 0$ for $j \in \{m/2 + 1, \ldots, m\}$.
+The results in Figures S21-S24 and Tables S3-S11 in the Supplementary Materials indicate that the equivalence between unconstrained and constrained bootstrap of the first-order statistics in continuous models may not hold for discrete settings.
+In those cases, despite that unconstrained bootstrap appears to deliver a marked inferential improvement to first-order statistics, constrained bootstrap, similarly to R^ , is found to perform considerably better for most combinations of q and m.

-The simulation experiments reported here were carried out with 1000 bootstrap replications.
-This value is smaller than the recommendations of millions of replications in the literature for standard asymptotics settings (Young, 2009; DiCiccio et al., 2017).
-For stratified settings with $\alpha > 1$, the bootstrap adjustments recover the asymptotic uniformity of the p-values, instead of providing a small-sample refinement of p-values that are already asymptotically uniform.
-As a result, using a huge number of bootstrap replications is less essential.
-This is supported by the few experiments we carried out with more than 1000 bootstrap replications.
-More comprehensive simulation studies to support this statement are unfortunately not feasible with current computing capabilities.
+The simulation experiments in this paper have been carried out with 1000 bootstrap replications.
+This value is smaller than some of the recommendations of millions of replications that have appeared in the literature for standard asymptotics settings (Young, 2009; DiCiccio et al., 2017).
+For stratified settings with $\alpha > 1$ the bootstrap adjustments have the role of recovering asymptotic uniformity of p-values, rather that providing a smallsample refinement of p-values that are asymptotically uniform.
+As a result, use of a huge number of bootstrap replications is less essential, and the few experiments we carried out with more than 1000 bootstrap replications are in support of that statement.
+More comprehensive simulation studies to support that statement are unfortunately not feasible with current computing capabilities.

-Supplementary Material
+Supplementary Materials

-The online Supplementary Material contains the outputs from the simulation experiments described in Section 4 for all models and all combinations of the statistics, q and m.
-Outputs are also provided for a gamma model, a Behrens-Fisher model, and the logistic regression model described in Section 5.
-The outputs include null distributions of the various statistics and of the corresponding p-values, using extended versions of Figures 1-3, and the empirical tail probabilities, using extended versions of Table 2.
+The Supplementary Materials provide the outputs from the simulation experiments described in Section 4, for all models and all combinations of statistics, q and m.
+Outputs are also provided for other models, given by a gamma model, a Behrens-Fisher model and by the logistic regression model described in Section 5.
+The outputs include null distributions of the various statistics and distributions of p-values, through extended versions of the Figures 1-3, and empirical tail probabilities, through extended versions of Table 2.